MBA'15, Investments and Corporate Finance

 Q: Did both the curriculum and the faculty provide first-hand insight?

 A: The majority of the content that you learn in class is based on case studies––real businesses, real examples, real problem solving.
-When we're not discussing case studies, we're discussing other issues that may arise from student work experience or faculty work experience.
+When you're not discussing case studies, you're discussing other issues that may arise from student work experience or faculty work experience.

 The faculty, with their broad network, have the ability to bring in guest speakers and talk about the changing working climate.
 One topic that really resonated with me was how we must adapt and innovate as business leaders.
 If we don't, then we're dead in the water, and we’ll subsequently cease existing as a company.
 I've taken that back to my teams, emphasizing how we must continue to innovate, and continue to think differently about problems and problem solving.

-Q: As a manager of 26 people, you needed an MBA program with flexibility.
+Q: As a working professional, you needed an MBA program with flexibility.
 Is that what you found at D’Amore-McKim?

 A: Absolutely.
 The D'Amore-McKim School of Business really does allow you to study at your own pace.
 You have up to seven years to complete your Part-Time MBA degree, although you can do it in as little as two.
 That really gives you the flexibility for not only continuing professionally, but to carry on your personal life as well.
 In terms of how many classes you take a semester, again that's up to the individual.
 For me, it was important that I wasn’t confined to a schedule that didn’t allow breaks, or the option to take one class a semester, or to shift the order of classes.